Teenage Dream (Katy Perry song): Background and concept

 The music video for "Teenage Dream" was filmed in Santa Barbara, California, in July 2010, and was directed by Yoann Lemoine.
 Perry planned the concept along with the songwriters during the sessions.
 Pictures from the shoot feature Perry kneeling in the sand looking at a man (played by Josh Kloss) wearing speedos, while others show her kissing the man in a hotel pool.
 She commented about the filming on her Twitter, saying, "That's a wrap for Teenage Dream!
 So gorgeous [.....]
 In my hometown.
 I got to cast all my friends in the new music vid for Teenage Dream = amazing insanity."
 The video features images of Perry in a car with a boyfriend, then, Perry is shown in a party with her friends, and the closing scene shows Perry kissing her boyfriend under the water.
 Perry was interviewed online via YouTube, where she talked about the music video.
 She said: "It is gonna be completely different from 'California Gurls.'
 With 'Teenage Dream' you'll see a very raw, almost vulnerable [side] .....
 I had to wear so many less layers of makeup.
 I had to make out with a boy which was very traumatizing, I was kind of mean to him.
 I would be the one to call cut because I was like, 'oh I can't do this!'
 I feel so horrible.
 But I know it's a job.
 [Russell and I] understand what our work is."

 Release

 A lyric video with pictures was uploaded to Perry's YouTube account on July 26, 2010.
 A 30-second snippet was released on August 5, 2010.
-The clip showed Perry in a montage of locations around Santa Barbara including riding a late 1960s white BMW New Class convertible, kissing her love interest on the bed at the Sunset Motel in Santa Barbara, and dancing on the beach with her friends.
-The full video premiered on MTV on August 10, 2010, at 8:00pm ET.
-Its UK premiere was at 10:45pm on ITV2.
-The 4:39 minute long official remix was posted on Katy Perry's Vevo account on YouTube on October 27, 2010, featuring an inserted party scene.
+The clip showed Perry in a montage of locations around Santa Barbara including riding a late 1960s white BMW New Class convertible, kissing her love interest on the bed as well as the pool scene at the Sandman Inn on State Street in Santa Barbara, and dancing on the beach with her friends.
+The full video premiered on MTV on August 10, 2010, at 8:00 pm ET.
+Its UK premiere was at 10:45 pm on ITV2.
+The 4:39 minute-long official remix was posted on Katy Perry's Vevo account on YouTube on October 27, 2010, featuring an inserted party scene.